pingidentity/terraform-provider-pingdirectory/docs/resources/default_vault_external_server.md

 - `trust_store_file` (String) The path to a file containing the information needed to trust the certificate presented by the Vault servers.
 - `trust_store_pin` (String, Sensitive) The passphrase needed to access the contents of the trust store.
 This is only required if a trust store file is required, and if that trust store requires a PIN to access its contents.
 - `trust_store_type` (String) The store type for the specified trust store file.
 The value should likely be one of "JKS", "PKCS12", or "BCFKS".
+- `vault_authentication_method` (String) The mechanism used to authenticate to the Vault server.
+- `vault_server_base_uri` (Set of String) The base URL needed to access the Vault server.
+The base URL should consist of the protocol ("http" or "https"), the server address (resolvable name or IP address), and the port number.
+For example, "https://vault.example.com:8200/".

 ### Read-Only